4/21/2022

 Analyst, Goldman Sachs

-Good morning everyone.
+Good morning, everyone.
 I just had a question on your Swedish consumer growth acceleration outlook.
-You seem pretty confident on that but I wonder if you could talk us through the key drivers on what will accelerate your Swedish consumer revenues from the flat delivery that you delivered in Q1 and then and particularly within that I just wondered if you could talk about the two components of price rises whether that will be your price rises can be more this year than last year to provide a boost to growth and then same on upselling.
-Do you think your scope to upsell customers to high speeds at a high price is greater than it was a year ago?
+You seem pretty confident on that.
+I wonder if you could talk us through that. the key drivers on what will accelerate your Swiss consumer revenues from the flat delivery that you delivered in Q1.
+And particularly within that, I just wondered if you could talk about the two components of price rises, whether your price rises can be more this year than last year to provide a boost to growth, and then same on upselling.
+Do you think your scope to upsell customers to upsell high speeds at a high price is greater than it was a year ago.
 Thank you.

 speaker

 I'm going to start and then hand over to Hendrik.
-So it's of course more granular so we see an overall okay performance in the fixed area and we've talked a lot about how we have strengthened the basics now for our TV position so we can actually move TV from having had relatively big negative numbers on linear to now stabilizing that business so that all other things equal will be helpful and then I would say this quarter was a bit disturbed by one of the players using massive commissions and quite strong offers out in the unlimited space.
-We think that's a temporary move from that player and we have basically focused on value rather than volume here.
-We think that's going to stabilize and that's going to help us to promote growth.
+It's of course more granular.
+We see an overall okay performance in the fixed area.
+We've talked a lot about how we have strengthened the basics now for our TV position.
+We can actually move TV from having had relatively big negative numbers on linear to now stabilizing that business so that all other things equal will be helpful.
+And then I would say this quarter was a bit disturbed by one of the players using massive commissions and quite strong offers out in the unlimited space.
+We think that's a temporary move from that player and we have basically focused on value rather than volume here. we think that's going to stabilize and that's going to help us to promote growth.

 speaker